k1nho/blog/content/posts/2025-12-12-the-homelab-series-k3s-and-cilium.md

 ![k3s logo](k3s_logo.png)

-Rolling your own Kubernetes on-prem usually can be done in a multiple ways.
-You could go for [Kubernetes the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way) if you really want to understand the guts of Kubernetes installing each component to create the control plane such as **container runtime**, **etcd** distributed key-value database, **api server**, **controller manager**, **scheduler**, **kubelet** and so on.
+Rolling your own Kubernetes on-prem can usually be done in multiple ways.
+You could go for [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) if you really want to understand the guts of Kubernetes, installing each component to create the control plane, such as the **container runtime**, **etcd** distributed key-value database, **API server**, **controller manager**, **scheduler**, **kubelet**, and so on.

-A more practical way of installing Kubernetes is with [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/) which makes it much easier, you can follow along this [iximiuz labs tutorial](https://labs.iximiuz.com/tutorials/provision-k8s-kubeadm-900d1e53) if you are interested in setting it up.
+A more practical way of installing Kubernetes is with [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/), which makes the process much easier.
+You can follow along this fantastic [iximiuz labs tutorial](https://labs.iximiuz.com/tutorials/provision-k8s-kubeadm-900d1e53) if you’re interested in setting it up.

-All that said, in the previous entry, we went over [grandma's laptop]() specs which are indeed very tight (until I get to bring a more powerful node as the control plane).
-Considering that, I needed to install a lighter Kubernetes distribution.
-Enter [k3s](https://docs.k3s.io/) a fully compliant Kubernetes distribution by the [Rancher team](https://www.rancher.com/) that is great for edge, embedded, and of course our use case **homelab**.
+All that said, in the previous entry we went over [grandma's laptop]() specs, which are indeed very tight (until I get to bring a more powerful node as the control plane).
+Considering that, I needed a **lighter Kubernetes distribution**.
+Enter [k3s](https://docs.k3s.io/), a fully compliant Kubernetes distribution by the [Rancher team](https://www.rancher.com/) that is great for edge, embedded, and of course our use case, **homelab**.

 ---

 # Installing k3s

-We would do a few things to setup our next step.
-We want to prepare **Cilium** to unify our networking layer, and we will talk about about it in the next sections.
-For the moment, that roughly translates to going with the bare minimum k3s installation by disabling the flannel CNI, traefik, servicelb, and kube-proxy.
+We need to do a few things to set up our next step.
+We want to prepare **Cilium** to unify our networking layer, and we will talk more about it in the next sections.
+For the moment, that roughly translates to doing a bare minimum k3s installation by disabling the Flannel CNI, Traefik, servicelb, and kube-proxy.

 ## Configuring k3s bare minimum

-We can set up the options discussed in a unified configuration file which we can then pass to the k3s installation script.
+We can set up the options discussed in a unified configuration file, which we can then pass to the k3s installation script.
 The configuration is as follows:

 ```k3sconfig.yaml